meteor/meteor/content/mobile.md

 <h3 id="installing-prerequisites-ios">iOS</h3>

-In order to build and run iOS apps, you will need a Mac with Xcode 7.2 or higher installed.
+In order to build and run iOS apps, you will need a Mac with [Apple Xcode](https://developer.apple.com/xcode/) developer tools installed.
+We recommend installing the latest version, but you should also check the [Meteor history](https://github.com/meteor/meteor/blob/devel/History.md) for any specific version dependencies.

 <h4>Installing Xcode from the App Store</h4>